 Another Problem If Your Washing Machine Pump Is Not Working

 The drain pump may also have a filter or catch that will stop any foreign objects (coins, pieces of fabric) from entering the drain hose.
 This filter should be emptied regularly, as a restricted filter can increase draining time or stop the draining process altogether.

 What causes a washing machine not to drain?
 If your washer is not draining properly, there are several possible causes.

 - Malfunctioning Drain Pump

 - A pump can fail in two ways: mechanically and electrically.
 A mechanical failure can be caused by a foreign object caught in the pump, or direct damage to a pump component, such as the impeller, which can cause the washer to not drain.
 Inspecting the pump can often reveal a mechanical failure.

 - An electrical failure can be diagnosed by using a multimeter.
 Remove the pump from the washer and use a multimeter to test the motor for continuity, a continuous electrical path present in the part.
 If the pump motor tests negative for continuity, the pump will need to be replaced.

 - Obstructed Drain Hose

 - If a foreign object gets past the drain pump and into the drain hose, it can obstruct the water flow and cause a draining problem.
-Simply remove the drain hose and flush the obstruction to fix this problem.
+Simply remove the drain hose and flush the obstruction to unclog the washing machine drain.

 - Defective Lid Switch

-Is Your Washing Machine Not Draining Properly?
+Is Your Washing Machine Not Draining Water Properly?
 Find the Parts to Fix it With Repair Clinic

 To find the correct parts for your washing machine, simply type your model number into the Repair Clinic.com search bar .
 You can also visit our repair help section for videos and articles that can further assist you in your repair.